the-isf-academy/new-making-with-code/content/cs9/unit01/project/_index.md

 - 5 = 8-11
 - 6 = 12-13
 - 7 = 14-15
-{{< /expand >}}
+{{< /expand >}} -->

 ---

 ## [4] Success Claims

 💯 **Successful computer scientists should be able to make the following claims:**
-- Planning
+- Project Planning
+    - I can brainstorm potential areas of exploration with my data
-    - I can plan a reserach project
+    - I can choose a relevant research question and break it down into sub-questions
     - I can consistently track my progress with notes and comments
 - Data Analysis
     - I can combine and reorganize pieces of data to explore new relationships
-    - I can generate summary statistics (mean, median, mode, count) for describing the data
+    - I can generate summary statistics (mean, median, mode, frequency count) for describing the data
 - Data Visualization
+    - I can chooose appropriate data visaulizations to communicate my findings
-    - I can display dataframes, charts, and plots that are thoughtfully sorted and easy to read
+    - I can display data visualizations that are thoughtfully sorted and easy to read
-    - I can generate a variety of dataframes, charts, and plots to communicate and highlight different aspects of my data
 - Data Communication Communication: Poster & Presentation
     - I can explain the purpose and focus of the research
     - I can explain my methodology, including action steps and reasoning for restructuring the data